keithalewis/lac/README.md

 get called with the arguments that follow.
 Any missing arguments must be supplied on the stack.
 All arguments must have the same type specified by the signature of the function.

+By default, arguments are left on the stack.
+Lines ending with the semi-colon charater (';') cause arguments to be removed from the stack.

 ## Variables